kijai/ComfyUI-FramerWrapper/readme.md

 https://huggingface.co/Kijai/Framer_comfy

-The VAE and image encoder from diffusers SVD-XT 1.1 is currently also required and autodownloaded to:
+The VAE and image encoder from diffusers SVD-XT 1.1 are currently also required and autodownloaded to:

 ```
 ComfyUI/models/diffusers/stable-video-diffusion-img2vid-xt-1-1